 Service-providing virtual machines (VMs) are dedicated for a single customer, i.e. there is no multi-tenancy on a VM basis, and the customer data never leaves the machine, except when uploaded to the offsite backup location.

 Virtual machines are not reused and will be terminated, and wiped upon service upgrade or termination.

 Aiven at-rest data encryption covers both active service instances as well as service backups in cloud object storage.

 Service instances and the underlying VMs use full volume encryption using LUKS with a randomly generated ephemeral key per each instance and each volume.
 The key is never re-used and will be trashed at the destruction of the instance, so there’s a natural key rotation with roll-forward upgrades.
-We use the LUKS default mode aes-xts-plain64:sha256 with a 512-bit key.
+We use the LUKS2 default mode aes-xts-plain64:sha256 with a 512-bit key.

 Backups are encrypted with a randomly generated key per file.
 These keys are in turn encrypted with RSA key-encryption key-pair and stored in the header section of each backup segment.
 The file encryption is performed with AES-256 in CTR mode with HMAC-SHA256 for integrity protection.
 The RSA key-pair is randomly generated for each service.
 The key lengths are 256-bit for block encryption, 512-bit for the integrity protection and 3072-bits for the RSA key.

 Aiven-encrypted backup files are stored in the object storage in the same region where the service virtual machines are located.
 For those cloud providers that do not provide object storage services (i.e. DigitalOcean, UpCloud), the nearest region from another cloud provider that provides an object storage is used.

 Customer access to provided services is only provided over TLS encrypted connections.
 There is no option for using unencrypted plaintext connections.